-The Kia Niro is a compact crossover model with hybrid or full EV technology.
-It looks athletic, is economical to run, it’s versatile and spacious, plus it’s packed to bursting with techno treats and safety specifications.
+The Kia Niro is a compact crossover model with hybrid, plug-in hybrid or full EV technology.
+Now in its second generation, it looks athletic, is economical to run, it’s versatile and spacious, plus it’s packed to bursting with techno treats and safety specifications.

 The goodStyling, practicality, price and technology

 The badSo many high-quality rivals these days

 Hot on the heels of the all-new second-generation Niro Hybrid and Plug-in Hybrid models, Kia has unleashed the fully electrified version.

 The five-door Niro EV replaces the outgoing e-Niro, a car that accounted for half of all Niro sales in the UK.
 But the new SUV is bigger, better and more efficient so it should continue to succeed in the popularity stakes.

 The Niro EV range is priced at £36,245 for the ‘2’ trim, £38,995 for the ‘3’ model and £41,745 for the high-end ‘4’ spec.
 All versions feature a 64.8kWh lithium-ion battery with single-speed automatic transmission and the driving range is an impressive combined 285 miles between charges under WLTP testing.

 The new car has been completely remodelled from the ground up and it boasts a stronger road presence than its predecessor, with a bold design that gained lots of attention from onlookers.

 The ‘2’ grade has 17-inch alloys, dual LED headlamps, rear parking sensors and camera, an eight-inch touchscreen, Apple CarPlay and Android Auto, DAB radio, a 10.25-inch TFT cluster and cloth upholstery.
 Buyers also get forward collision avoidance, smart cruise control, 11kW on-board charging and a battery heating system.